koschaos/koschaos.github.io/blog/2023_recap.md

 <img src="./attachments/message.jpg" alt="WhatsApp message" width="200"/>

-And that night, I hugged my boys a bit tighter and hugged Susan a bit longer in the morning before leaving for the hospital.
-It was a sobering thought that this procedure involved messing about with my heart.
+That night, I hugged my boys a bit tighter and in the morning hugged Susan a bit longer before leaving for the hospital.
+It was a sobering thought that the procedure involved messing about with my heart.

 In 2019, when my family and I visited Ireland after a gap of seven years, my siblings and I agreed that we'd visit each other in alternate years ... and then the pandemic happened!
 Since my sister visited in 2023, it's my turn to visit my brother and sister this year.

-I turn 50 later this year and if I'm lucky enough to have 25-30 more years where I'm healthy enough to travel, that's just 25-30 more times I'll get to see my sister.
+I turn 50 later in the year and if I'm lucky enough to have 25-30 more years where I'm healthy enough to travel, that's just 25-30 more times I'll get to see my sister.
 It's only half that for my brother - since he can't afford to take time away from the farm to come visit us in Canada, we'll only see each other in person when we go to Ireland.

 Several of the folks receiving this aren't physically close to their parents or family.
-I know from experience that it's easy for the physical distance to become mental distance ("out-of-sight, out-of-mind"), not through any malice or intention ... just through the distance.
+I know from experience that it's easy for the physical distance to become mental distance ("out-of-sight, out-of-mind"), not through any malice or ill intention ... just through the distance and neglect.

 Try to reach out to your family more often than you think you should - yes, it might stir up annoyances (it is family, after all!) but in the long run I don't think you'll regret it.
 I know I need to do it more myself.